AFCECO in 2014

 We had to consider some factors in choosing which children to keep and which children to go home.
-One of the factors was that we had to maintain one or two child from one family because there have been several cases where were three or four children from one family.
+One of the factors was that we had to maintain one or two children from one family because there have been several cases where were three or four children from one family.
 Another factor was to see the children whose families lived within Kabul, then we had to send them all home.
 One of the other factors was to see children whom they have family support and at least had somewhere to stay and were able to attend a school.
 After thinking and deciding we maintained the children who had less opportunities and needed the most.

 After the selection process we have to deal with every single child’s situation.
 We contacted each family or guardian and explained everything to them.
-After their consent we transferred the school documents of the children to their new school.
+After their consent we transferred the childrens’s school documents to their new school.
 We did not just throw away our children onto the street.
 We did everything possible to make sure that the children attend school and have a place to stay.

 Some of the students who have graduated from high school went away by their own choice in order to allow space for other children who need our services most.
 Some of them still remained with us and work part time at AFCECO.
 Some of the children did not return back to the orphanages after the break as has happened many times in the past, even though some of them were on our list to return to the orphanages.
 There are many different reasons why some children do not come back to the orphanages.
 We had to maintain all the children who attend the Afghanistan National Institute of Music (ANIM) because the school management promised us to fund part of their ANIM children’s expenses at the orphanage.